uclcami/uclcami.github.io/_pages/home.md

 permalink: /
 ---

-The Computational Cancer Microstructure Imaging group focuses on developing computational methods for non-invasive quantification of tumour microstructure and their translation into the clinical pathway.
+The Computational Cancer Microstructure Imaging group is a research group in the Hawkes Institute, UCL.
+Our research focuses on developing computational methods for characterisation of tumours via imaging and the translation of these techniques into the clinical pathway.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >